Product Journey Mapping

 Simplified the app around a "Savings Goal" and integrated AI-assisted goal estimates to make creating the intial goal easier.

-The admin web application gave clients ability to oversee benefit enrollment and monitor their employees throughout the enrollment process.
+Basic admin web application gave clients ability to oversee their organizations benefit enrollment and monitor their employees throughout the enrollment process.

 These are just a few highlights.
 If you're interested in a deeper dive, I'm happy to chat.
 Feel free to reach out and we can find a time to connect.